AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 </li>
 <li>Converting data types -Using excel to separate data string of date and time in cells so that it can be imported into Big Query as a table.</li>
 <li>Identifying illogical Data- A few columns indicated zero activities such as steps.
 This is more somewhat illogical and could rather indicate that respondents were not wearing their Fitbit.</li>
-<li>Finding duplicates in data
+<li>Finding duplicates in data and creating temporary table
 <pre><code>--Finding duplicate in sleepDay table

 SELECT Id,TotalTimeInBed,TotalMinutesAsleep
 FROM `aboutsql.
 BellaBeat.Sleep_day`
 GROUP BY Id, SleepDay, TotalSleepRecords, TotalTimeInBed, TotalMinutesAsleep HAVING Count(*) > 1

---Found 3 duplicates,
-Hence need to recreate a new table minus the duplicate--
+--Found 3 duplicates, Hence need to recreate a new table minus the duplicate--

 CREATE OR REPLACE TABLE aboutsql.BellaBeat.Sleep_day2 AS